Requirement: Find All Deleted Site Collections in SharePoint Online.

 PnP PowerShell Get Deleted Sites in SharePoint Online

-Similarly, you can get all deleted sites from the SharePoint Online tenant recycle bin using PnP PowerShell too.
+Similarly, you can get all deleted sites from the SharePoint Online tenant recycle bin using PnP PowerShell.
 Here is the PnP PowerShell to list deleted sites in SharePoint Online:

-How to check who deleted SharePoint Online site?
+How to check who deleted the SharePoint Online site?

 To find out who has deleted a SharePoint Online site collection, do the following:

 - Go to Office 365 Security & Compliance Center at https://protection.office.com/

 - Expand search >> Audit Log Search >> Select the Activities as “Deleted site” set the date parameters accordingly and hit search.